-Data caselet can be defined as a paragraph which contains certain data/ information.
+A data caselet can be defined as a paragraph that contains certain data/ information.
 In these questions, no graphs or charts are provided.
 One can either interpret the questions directly or draw a table to organize the data effectively and then solve the questions.

 Data caselets are included in the CAT exam to test a candidate’s reading, comprehending and interpreting abilities.
 These questions are a bit time-taking but are easily solvable as only basic mathematical concepts are used to answer most of the questions.

 In a batch of 60 students, 50% of the students scored more than 80% and 70% scored more than 50% in a test.
 There were 10% of students who scored less than 15 on that test.
 How many students scored between 15 to 60 marks if the total marks were 75?

 From this caselet, it is important to extract the necessary data first.
 If the total were 75, 80% of that would be-